linliu-stats/linliu-stats.github.io/_pages/about.md

 I obtained my undergraduate degree from the [School of Life Sciences at Tongji University](https://life.tongji.edu.cn/lifeen/), under the supervision of [Professor Yong Zhang](https://zhanglab.tongji.edu.cn).

-I will be joining the [Institute of Natural Sciences (INS)](https://ins.sjtu.edu.cn/) at [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/) in Fall 2020.
+I will join the [Institute of Natural Sciences (INS)](https://ins.sjtu.edu.cn/) at [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/) in Fall 2020.
 I will also be affiliated with the [School of Mathematical Sciences](http://math.sjtu.edu.cn/) and the [SJTU-YALE Joint Center for Biostatistics](http://transmed.sjtu.edu.cn/ylhome.do?method=getHomeList&version=en).

 You can reach me by email: linliu.tju@gmail.com or linliu@sjtu.edu.cn